willfurnass/sheffield_hpc/sharc/software/apps/singularity.rst

   singularity exec path/to/imgfile.img my_script.sh

-You may get a warning similar to ``groups: cannot find name for group ID ...``, this can be ignored and will not have an affect on running the image.
+You may get a warning similar to ``groups: cannot find name for group ID ...``; :ref:`this can be ignored <unnamed_groups>` and will not have an affect on running the image.

 .. _use_image_batch_singularity_sharc: